Location431 Water Street, Port Townsend, WA 98368, USA

 Owner/DeveloperNorthwest Maritime Center

-From the architect.
+Text description provided by the architects.
 As a nonprofit organization committed to promoting and preserving a rich maritime heritage, on-the-water programs, and nurturing the art and craft of wooden boats, the Northwest Maritime Center was designed not only to protect but to actually improve and restore the waters of the Puget Sound.
 From energy use reduction to habitat restoration and material selection–all aspects of sustainability were considered by the client and the design team.

 Located in Port Townsend, Washington the Northwest Maritime Center, truly reflects its surrounding community.
 The center recently achieved LEED Gold Certification, and was designed by Miller Hull Partnership.
 Follow the break to read more about this project, along with additional photographs and drawings.